Writing SimpleRPC Clients

 This guide shows how to write standalone scripts to interact with your collective.
-There is a single executable system.
+Since version 1.1.1 there is a single executable system.
 You can apply most of the techniques documented here to writing plugins for that application system.
 See the full reference for the plugin system here.
-You should try to write your general agent CLIs using this plugin system rather than the stand alone scripts detailed below as that promote a unified interface that behave in a consistent manner.
+You should try to write your general agent CLIs using this plugin system rather than the stand alone scripts detailed below as that promote a unified interface that behave in a consistant manner.

 We’ll walk through building a ever more complex example of Hello World here.